adamatus/sailtrail/README.md

 ### Live Site Preview

-Run a watcher to automatically compile and bundle CSS and JS.
+Run a watcher to automatically compile and bundle CSS and JS, and start a livereload server to monitor changes to any of those files.

     grunt dev

-Run a watcher to automatically reload live server on python changes (use in conjunction with the above task.)
+Run a watcher to automatically restart the django development server on any python changes, then (in conjunction with the above task) reload the browser via a livereload call.

-    grunt runserver
+    ./django/manage.py runserver

 ### Cut New Release